rpeles/shopping-api/README.md

 ## 💬 Notes

-* Error handling is done using NestJS's `HttpException` classes.
+* Error handling is done using NestJS's `HttpException` classes
-* Input validation uses DTO classes with decorators.
+* Input validation uses DTO classes with decorators
+* Passwords are hashed using `bcrypt`
-* Code is structured in modules (user, product, category, cart, auth, seed).
+* Code is structured in modules (user, product, category, cart, auth, seed)
+* `.env` support is used via `@nestjs/config` and `dotenv`
-* Postman collection is available in repo.
+* Postman collection is available in repo

 ---